 Our lawyers also handle compliance assistance, counseling, DOL and PBGC investigations, dispute resolution before various government agencies, audits of health, welfare and pension benefit plans, cost containment and representation of clients before the legislative and executive branches.

-Engagements representative of Pepper’s ERISA and employment litigation practice include the following.
+Recent engagements representative of Pepper’s ERISA practice include representing:

 - numerous clients against claims for benefits, including a major automobile manufacturer’s health benefits program in a subrogation matter